datahub-project/datahub/docs/rfc/active/business_glossary/README.md

  /**
-   * URI of the external source when the term is borrowed from external */
+   * URI of the external source when the term is borrowed from external
+   * e.g: fibo-fbc-fi-fi:CashInstrument
+   */
   sourceURI: optional string

   /**
-   * The abstracted URI such as hdfs:///data/tracking/PageViewEvent, file:///dir/file_name.
-Uri should not include any environment specific properties.
-Some datasets might not have a standardized uri, which makes this field optional (i.e. kafka topic).
+   * The abstracted URI such as https://spec.edmcouncil.org/fibo/ontology/FBC/FinancialInstruments/FinancialInstruments/CashInstrument.
    */
   uri: optional Uri